TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-come-from.md

 In this analysis, time buckets with zero volume traded were discarded; time buckets between which no trades happened were considered to be adjacent.

-For example, exchange volumes could like this for BAC, in 30 second buckets.
+For example, exchange volumes could look like this for BAC, in 30 second buckets.

 <img src="https://raw.githubusercontent.com/TeddyCho/TAQ/master/output/anims/animationBAC30.gif">

-In the following correlation matrices, the exchanges are ordered such that:
+In the following correlation matrices (Pearson's), the exchanges are ordered such that:

 * the very small-share exchanges take the first three spot (out of the way),
 * the taker/maker exchanges take spots 4 through 6, and
 * the larger maker/taker exchanges take the remaining spots.
+*

 ## BAC